DFE-Digital/improving-children-and-family-services-through-digital-technology/content/principle-2.md

 ##Challenges

 Providers may not be inclined to make it easy to develop interoperability with Local Authority developed applications or third party products.
-Some may come across issues with making older systems connect with newer ones.
+Local authorities may also experience challenges making older systems connect with newer ones.

 [Introduction](/index)